s-AVE/AdventureWorksCompany/README.md

 Next, I built a structured data model by defining table relationships, managing filter flow directions, and organizing a clean star schema to support accurate cross-table analysis.

-From there, I created calculated fields using DAX writing measures and calculated columns for KPIs such as Total Revenue, Profit, Return Rate, Revenue per Customer, and dynamic period-over-period comparisons using CALCULATE, DIVIDE, DATEADD, HASONEVALUE, and SELECTEDVALUE.
+From there, I created calculated fields using DAX writing measures and calculated columns for KPIs such as Total Revenue, Profit, Return Rate, Revenue per Customer, and dynamic period-over-period comparisons using CALCULATE, DIVIDE, DATEADD, and HASONEVALUE.

 I then visualized the data through interactive report pages including an Executive Summary, Customer Detail, and Product Detail dashboard featuring KPI cards, trend line charts, donut charts, gauge visuals, conditional formatting, drill-through, and dynamic tooltips styled with a consistent Slate & Sage theme.